koknat/dif/README.md

                                1970.01.01
                                1/1/1970

-       -tartv             Compare tarfiles using tar -tv, and look at the file size If file size is not desired in the comparison, also use -fields 1
+       -tartv             Compare tarfiles using tar -tv, and compare the names and file sizes If file sizes are not desired in the comparison (names only), also use -fields 1

-       -lsl               Useful when comparing previously captured output of 'ls -l' Filters out everything except size and filename
+       -lsl               Useful when comparing previously captured output of 'ls -l' Filters out everything except names and file sizes

        -yaml              Used for comparing two yaml files via YAML::XS and Data::Dumper